Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/11/using-visual-studio-online-powershell-build-step-to-publish-nuget-package.md

 Update!
 As of February 2016, you can now use the ready-made vNext NuGet Publisher step to do this and it is even easier.

-### The new way
+## The new way

-Add a new vNext build step using “Add build step…” -&gt; Package -&gt; NuGet Publisher.
+Add a new vNext build step using “Add build step…” > Package > NuGet Publisher.
 Select “Internal NuGet Feed” and paste in your feed url – job done.
 With internal feeds you don’t need to set up a service endpoint.

 One word of caution though, the default “Path/Pattern to nupkg” will cause all packages to be uploaded to your private feed (i.e. everything in the /packages/ folder for your solution).
 You can use a more specific pattern to limit this, for example: `**\YourOrganisation.*.nupkg`

-### The old way
+## The old way

 One of the forthcoming features in Visual Studio <del datetime="2015-11-19T16:28:32+00:00">Online</del> Team Services is package management.
 This will begin with NuGet packages, but will eventually work with many other kinds of package.
 By integrating a package server with Visual Studio Online it will be a breeze to create packages as part of the build and publish them to the package server – and also to restore the packages from the package server as part of the build.